 Cork/rubber production involves the introduction of rubber into the cork composition.
 This can also be molded into blocks for sheeting or pressed into continuous roll forms.

-SBR is Ecore International’s primary raw material for all rubber products.
-The scrap is cleaned to remove fiber, metal, and other impurities and is ground to specified sizes for use in manufacturing.
+Reclaimed Rubber is Ecore International’s primary raw material for all-rubber products.
+The scrap tires are cleaned to remove fiber, metal, and other impurities and is ground to specified sizes for use in manufacturing.
+One widely used component of tires is SBR (Styrene-Butadiene Rubber).
+Its manufacture involves copolymerization of butadiene and styrene, generally in a 3 to 1 ratio.

 Prices vary by market.
 Click here to contact your sales representative for a quote.